luismarques/qemu/docs/opentitan/pyot.md

 *  `-b` / ` --boot`  specify a bootloader 0 file that can be added to the flash image file when a ROM extension file is specified with the `-x` option.
 This option is mutually exclusive with the `-f` option.
+* `-Z`, `--zero` do not report an error if no test can be executed with the specified filters and detected test applications.
+Default behavior is to report an error should such a condition arise, as it likely comes from a misconfiguration or build issue.

 ## Configuration file